 The four sections of a bakery business plan

-Your business plan consists of an executive summary, market research, a breakdown of your products and services, your financials, and your sales strategy.
+Your business plan consists of market research, a breakdown of your products and services, your financials, and your sales strategy.
 While this may sound a little intimidating, it’s not when you break it down into smaller, more manageable chunks.

-The first section of your bakery business plan is the market research
+The first section of your bakery business plan is to do market research

 In this section, you want to turn your focus towards your customers.
 Learn about their wants, needs, and desires so that you can give the best service and offer the exact product they want.